-If your insurer advises you to remove a healthy, unobtrusive tree as a precautionary measure and you refuse, you may be held responsible for the cost of any future damage.
+If your insurer advises you to remove a healthy, unobtrusive tree as a precaution and you refuse, you may be held responsible for the cost of any future damage.

-If you're concerned about a neighbouring tree or shrub, first have a friendly chat with your neighbour.
+If you're concerned about a neighbouring tree or shrub, have a friendly chat with your neighbour first.

-If that doesn't work and you have concerns, you may need to establish your legal position or, perhaps, come to a compromise to share the costs of any removal.
+If you still have concerns, you might need to establish your legal position or come to a compromise to share the costs of any removal.

-When planting trees you should also take neighbouring buildings into account - if roots from your trees affect neighbouring homes you may be liable for the damage.
+When planting trees, take neighbouring buildings into account - if roots from your trees affect neighbouring homes you may be liable for the damage.

-Most home insurance policies cover third-party damage as standard, but you'll need to pay the excess and your premium may increase when you come to renew your policy.
+Most home insurance policies cover third-party damage as standard, but you'll need to pay the excess and your premium will increase when you come to renew your policy.